MythicC2Profiles/http/documentation-c2/http/_index.md

 You can specify the headers that the profile will set on Server responses.
 If there's an error, the server will return a `404` message based on the `fake.html` file contents in `C2_Profiles/HTTP/c2_code`.

 If you want to use SSL within this container specifically, then you can put your key and cert in the `C2_Profiles/HTTP/c2_code` folder and update the `key_path` and `cert_path` variables to have the `names` of those files.
+Alternatively, if you specify `use_ssl` as true and you don't have any certs already placed on disk, then the profile will automatically generate some self-signed certs for you to use.
 You should get a notification when the server starts with information about the configuration:

 ```